asweigart/tsofa-the-simple-offline-flashcard-app/README.md

 You can put any HTML tags you want and they will be rendered in the flash card.
 You can use this to display images in the flash cards.

-### Array Format
+### Array/JSON Format

-For the array format, I recommend using backticks (on the keyboard to the left of the 1 key) for the `FLASHCARDS` string values so you can include quote characters and span multiple lines.
+For the array/JSON format, I recommend using backticks (on the keyboard to the left of the 1 key) for the `FLASHCARDS` string values so you can include quote characters and span multiple lines.

 ```javascript
 let FLASHCARDS = [